 Science Fundamentals will create a solid foundation that you will be able to build on in later units and the Laboratory Techniques unit will provide you with a good grounding in working in a laboratory.
 These two units are assessed by external examinations.

 The Control of Hazards in the Laboratory unit presents an overview of the most common hazards encountered in typical research labs and will help you maintain a safe work environment.
 In the Microbiology unit, you will learn about the commercial use of microorganisms in food production and medical microbiology and will make a product yourself in the lab.
 The beneficial uses of microorganisms have been recognised and exploited for thousands of years in brewing, bread-making and yoghurt production but more recent applications include cleaning up pollution, mining and pharmaceuticals.
 Finally, there is a unit on Product Testing Techniques, where you will be learning about techniques and regulations that apply to the product you have made in the Microbiology unit.

 Over two years you will study five units:

 You will experience a range of teaching and learning methods during this course, including lectures, group work and interactive research tasks.
 Practical work is a fundamental aspect of this qualification, and you will develop your laboratory skills in the first year to enable you to undertake an independent research project for your second year coursework.
 You will have access to a wide range of materials and resources to help you to learn, including online resources to help you develop your independent work skills.

-Assessment; two units are assessed by examinations (see above) and two by internally assessed coursework (see above).
+Assessment; two units are assessed by examinations (see above structure information) and two by internally assessed coursework (see above).

 I would say it’s a college that really balances academia with fun, there is lots of extra-curricular stuff that you can get involved in.
 It has a really good work/life balance.Laura Hagedorn, A Level student